rip-space/CTL/README.md

 ## The End

-We hope you have fun with the CTL Language Interface.
+We 'soon just me :(' hope you have fun with the CTL Language Interface.
 If you have any questions or need help, just ask!

-Happy coding! 😊